Konstantine (song)

-Meaning
+Performance history

-Although Something Corporate is no longer touring, fans of McMahon have been known to request the song while he toured with Jack's Mannequin and most recently under the moniker "Andrew McMahon in the Wilderness."
+Fans of McMahon have been known to request the song while he toured with Jack's Mannequin and most recently under the moniker "Andrew McMahon in the Wilderness."
 In the past, McMahon refused to play the song, saying in an interview, "If I ever play it, I’ll have to play it forever, every night.
 If it weren’t such a big deal for me to play 'Konstantine', then I probably would play it.
 But the truth is, as soon as I bring that song out one time, I will never be able to walk through a venue, no matter what band I’m playing with or no matter where I’m at, and not have people chant and cheer for it.”

 On August 8, 2010, during a show at the Great Plaza at Penn's Landing in Philadelphia, Something Corporate performed "Konstantine".
 As McMahon sat at the piano, he prefaced the upcoming song by noting that it "has flown under the radar" for years, and that its popularity is due solely to the fans' passion for it.
 For this reason, prior to playing the opening measures, McMahon called 'Konstantine' "a song for the people".

 In apparent contradiction to his earlier interview, McMahon played "Konstantine" at every show he headlined in 2013.
 However, he now only plays it on one day a year: November 11.

 As of August 2nd, 2022, Konstantine appears to be part of the standard set-list for the "Hello Gone Days" tour.

+Something Corporate is back together as of 2024 and on their Out of Office tour.
+Konstantine is part of the standard set list, usually performed during the encore.